- Article (1) Definitions

 Article (31) Lawyer's Performance of Private Notary's Duties

-The practicing lawyer may perform the duties of the Private Notary if the Lawyer concerned satisfies the requirements set forth in Article [30] hereof.
+The practicing lawyer may perform the duties of the Private Notary if the Lawyer concerned satisfies the conditions set forth in Article (30) hereof.

 Article (32) Private Notary's Performance of Notarial Duties

-Private Notary shall perform his notarial duties through a firm duly licensed for this purpose or through a licensed law firm, according to the controls and procedures set forth in the executive regulations of this Decree Law.
+The Private Notary shall perform his notarial duties through a licensed office for this purpose or through a licensed law firm, according to the controls and procedures set forth in the executive regulations of this Decree by Law.

 Article (33) Composition of Private Notary Admission Committee

-The The Minister shall issue a resolution composing a committee to be known as [Private Notary Admission Committee], comprising at least six [6] members, including the chairman and deputy chairman, in addition to the Notary Public.
-The resolution so issued shall determine the committee's terms of reference.
+The Minister shall issue a resolution composing a committee to be known as (Private Notary Admission Committee), comprising at least six (6) members, including the chairman and deputy chairperson, vice - Chairperson in addition to the Notary Public.
+The resolution shall determine the committee's work system.

 1. The Committee shall perform the following functions:

-2. The Committee shall issue substantiated resolutions in the event that any of the applications referred to in Clause [1.A] of this Article is rejected.
+2. The Committee shall issue reasoned resolutions in the event that any of the applications referred to in Clause (1.A) of this Article is rejected.

-1. The Competent Department shall keep the Private Notary notified of any complaint failed against him in order to respond thereto not later than fifteen [15] business days following the date of being notified.
+1. The Competent Department shall notify the Private Notary of any complaint filed against them in order to respond thereto not later than fifteen (15) working days following the date of being notified.

-2. The Competent Department shall refer the complaint, together with the Private Notary's response thereto, to the Committee in order for the latter to decide that the same be either disregard or referred to the Public Prosecution for instituting and proceeding with the disciplinary case before the Disciplinary Board.
+2. The Competent Department shall refer the complaint, together with the Private Notary's response thereto, to the Committee for the latter to decide whether the same should be either dismissed or referred to the Public Prosecution for instituting and proceeding with the disciplinary case before the Disciplinary Board.

 Article (36) Composition of Private Notary Disciplinary Board

-1. The Minister shall issue a resolution composing a board to be known as ["Private Notary Disciplinary Board"], under the chairmanship of a chief justice of the Courts of Appeal, and having two judges of such courts as nominated by the Competent Judicial Body in which they work.
-The resolution so issued shall determine the board's terms of reference.
+1. The Minister shall issue a resolution composing a board to be known as ("Private Notary Disciplinary Board"), under the chairmanship of a President of the Courts of Appeal, and having two judges of such courts as nominated by the Competent Judicial Body in which they work.
+The resolution so issued shall determine the board's work system.

-2. The Disciplinary Board may designate an employee of the Court of Appeal to assume the secretarial duties of the board.
+2. The Disciplinary Board may designate an employee of the Court of Appeal to assume the secretariat duties of the board.

 Article (37) Initiation of Disciplinary Action

-1. The disciplinary action shall be initiated by the Public Prosecution before the Disciplinary Board under a petition that contains the violations and supporting evidence.
+1. The disciplinary action shall be initiated by the Public Prosecution before the Disciplinary Board by a petition that contains the violations and supporting evidence.

-2. The Public Prosecution shall notify the Private Notary to appear before the Disciplinary Board, at least ten [10] business days prior to the scheduled hearing date, and shall follow up on the disciplinary action until the same is decided on.
+2. The Public Prosecution shall summon the Private Notary to appear before the Disciplinary Board, at least ten (10) working days prior to the scheduled hearing date, and shall follow up on the disciplinary action until the same is decided on.

 3. The Disciplinary Board may conduct any necessary investigations, and may delegate any of its members to perform the same.